This post may contain affiliate links. Read our disclosure page for full details.

 Compatibility matters but action matters most

 Compatibility is a huge part of selecting your life partner.
 And while it’s certainly important to pick someone you’re compatible with, there’s so much more to it than that.
-Successful relationships can be had between people who aren’t necessarily compatible on paper but who make a tremendous effort every day to understand one another, communicate clearly, and strive to meet each other’s needs.
+Happy relationships can be had between people who aren’t necessarily compatible on paper but who make a tremendous effort every day to understand one another, communicate clearly, and strive to meet each other’s needs.
 Effort is the most vital principle of making a relationship work.

 Of course, there’s something to be said for relationships that are going to be somewhat “easier” from the get-go and compatibility can help facilitate that.
 Compatibility goes far beyond sharing similar interests or opinions.
 Sharing the same values is what points most to relationship compatibility, because you’re both approaching the relationship (and life) from very similar perspectives.
 (See more signs you’ve met the right partner).
 This is going to make things go much smoother for you in many ways.